 Applicants must fill out DELC's application specific to the open position and submit a resume and cover letter.
-Once an applicant meets the initial requirements, the applicant is invited to do an in-person or Zoom interview and participate in a 1-hour classroom visit for DELC staff to observe interaction with children.
-Interviews include the Executive Director, one parent representative, and one staff representative, when possible.
-Every effort will be made to include both a current parent and a current teacher in all interviews.
+Once an applicant meets the initial requirements, the applicant is invited to do an in -person or Zoom interview and participate in a 1 -hour classroom visit for DELC staff to observe interaction with children.
+Interviews include the Executive Director, one parent representative, and one staff representative, when possible in order to support our mission of working in partnership with families.
+Every effort will b e made to include both a current parent and a current teacher in all interviews.
 No decision will be made until feedback is received from the interviewers as well as the observing classroom teacher.
-DELC will confirm a minimum of one professional reference and one personal reference prior to offering a hiring agreement.
+DELC will confirm a minimum of one professional referen and one personal reference prior to offering a hiring agreement.